jacknpoe/todos_juros/README.md

 There are, in some solutions, safeguards for incorrect values ​​for a real application.
 These are zero and negative values.
 In some languages ​​it is not verified, as it was understood that the target audience of these languages ​​would not make this type of mistake.

+Keep in mind that some solutions (such as those in BASIC for eight-bit microcomputers and Bash/Dash), by the very nature of their technologies, are extremely slow.
+Some are slow in the exponentiation function, others rely on other processes for floating-point mathematics.
+With hundreds of payments, some solutions can take minutes to yield results.
+Tests should initially be performed on fewer installments.
+Use the rule of three to determine whether it's worth testing with an extraordinary number of installments.

 Some implementations will not be maintained because they were done in trial versions of paid development environments such as Embarcadero Delphi and EiffelStudio.
 After May 29, 2024, less used languages ​​will no longer be supported, even though they have free IDEs.

 Some files are unreadable, as they are binary and must be opened or imported into the language environments, such as AppleSoft BASIC, Smalltalk, Snap! and twinBASIC.
 StarLogo Nova does not save to a file, so only the URL is available: https://www.slnova.org/jacknpoe/projects/941781/.